 A. I can keep my order of protection (Always keep it on or near your person.
-If you change purses that is the first thing that should go into the new bag.) В. If my abuser breaks the protective order, I can C. C. If the police are not responsive, I can D. I can inform and that I have a protective order in effect.
-E. E. If my abuser destroys my order of protection, I can get another copy from theDistrict/ Probate Court. • • Job and in Public I can inform and and and at work of my situation.
-I can informandand A. B. I can inform and and and at work of my situation.
-I can use voice mail, the receptionist, or a co-worker to help screen my A. B. I can informandandandat work of my situation.
-I can use voice mail, the receptionist, or a co-worker to help screen my telephone calls at work.
-When leaving work, I canto understand the risk of violence and are committed to my safety.
+If you change purses that is the first thing that should go into the new bag.)
+B. If my abuser breaks the protective order, I can C. If the police are not responsive, I can · D. I can informand that I have a protective order in effect. that I have a protective order in effect.
+E. If my abuser destroys my order of protection, I can get another copy from theDistrict/ Probate Court.

+STEP 5: Safety on the Job and in Public